Steven-Grevera/ENC4265/manual.md

 *Figure 92: Image showing a connection point within The Shrine.
 Image Taken By: Steven Grevera*

 Throughout the map, are mechanical dolls that appear stationary.
-However, if you see one that has it’s lights flashing, do not enter it’s light, or else you will trigger an alarm and the Mechanical Doll will then become an Apparition that will chase you.
-Other then the Shion it is one of the fastest entities in the game and the hardest to escape.
+However, if you see one that has its lights flashing, do not enter its light, or else you will trigger an alarm and the Mechanical Doll will then become an Apparition that will chase you.
+Other than the Shion, it is one of the fastest entities in the game and the hardest to escape.
 However, they operate entirely on visuals alone, meaning you can be about as loud as you want.
-Albeit, they are still effected by firecracker karuta to scare them away.
+However, they are still affected by firecracker karuta, which scares them away.

 ![image](https://github.com/user-attachments/assets/0b7912a5-c503-4e51-b417-630bf498db2e)
 *Figure 93: Image showing a Mechanical Doll's yellow glowing eyes waiting for someone to enter it's sight within The Shrine.
 Image Taken By: Steven Grevera*

-The light source object of the map are small candles waiting for you to light and the soul farming object is a barrel that when interacted with will show a small green fire light, which grants souls.
+The light source object of the map are small candles waiting for you to light and the soul farming object is a barrel that, when interacted with, will show a small green fire light, which grants souls.

  ![image](https://github.com/user-attachments/assets/3b26ba4d-1790-4565-96e7-b86110ed6b4e)
  *Figure 94: Image showing the Light Source within The Shrine.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/11e7f60b-b4c8-43ca-97ed-4e322aaebfc7)
-*Figure 95: Image showing the soul farming object within The Shrine.
+*Figure 95: Image showing the soul-farming object within The Shrine.
 Image Taken By: Steven Grevera*

-The Gimmick of this map is that depending on your difficulty, when you obtain a certain amount of magatama you will hear loud activating and rolling sounds throughout the shrine.
-This will not effect the entire shrine but it will effect a large area around where the gimmick was triggered, causing all the mechanical dolls in a large radius to activate and begin to patrol the level as a hostile Apparition that isn’t detectable by heartbeat warnings, only the rolling/grating sound it makes as it travels along.
+The Gimmick of this map is that depending on your difficulty when you obtain a certain amount of Magatama, you will hear loud activating and rolling sounds throughout the shrine.
+This will not affect the entire shrine but it will affect a large area around where the gimmick was triggered, causing all the mechanical dolls in a large radius to activate and begin to patrol the level as a hostile Apparition that isn’t detectable by heartbeat warnings, only the rolling/grating sound it makes as it travels along.

-On Advanced and Deluge, this level becomes extremely hard as Doll’s will be activated in a large amount with every single Magatama picked up.
-It is best to go into this level as such with a load out focused on stunning and scaring away Apparitions, as avoiding them all by means of stealth is near impossible and extremely time consuming.
+On Advanced and Deluge, this level becomes extremely hard as Dolls will be activated in a large amount with every single Magatama picked up.
+It is best to go into this level with a load-out focused on stunning and scaring away Apparitions, as avoiding them all by means of stealth is nearly impossible and extremely time-consuming.

 ![image](https://github.com/user-attachments/assets/24e39119-b602-45b4-8c07-0c97ec0def63)
-*Figure 96: Image showing a large pole situated in the middle of a room within paper talismans all over the ceiling within The Shrine.
+*Figure 96: Image showing a large pole situated in the middle of a room with paper talismans all over the ceiling within The Shrine.
 Image Taken By: Steven Grevera*

 ### Missing Windhole
  ![image](https://github.com/user-attachments/assets/befc5e54-e032-47b6-85ec-15f5c575016a)
 *Figure 97: Image showing the large gate entrance to The Missing Windhole Corridor.
 Image Taken By: Steven Grevera*

 The Missing Windhole corridor is unique as it is entirely a boss corridor.
-Your sole objective in this corridor is to defeat the pursuing boss Apparition by draining it’s health bar using barrels scattered across the level, which is not procedurally generated and is in fact predetermined to be exactly the same, in fact, even ending at some point if the encounter drags on for too long and you don’t die a single time.
+Your sole objective in this corridor is to defeat the pursuing boss Apparition by draining its health bar using barrels scattered across the level, which is not procedurally generated and is, in fact, predetermined to be exactly the same, in fact, even ending at some point if the encounter drags on for too long and you don’t die a single time.
 Requiring you to use a mirror to return to the start.

  ![image](https://github.com/user-attachments/assets/e0b6d9f6-32bb-4a32-b9d1-ac6764ceee46)
  *Figure 98: Image showing another gate while being pursued by the boss in The Missing Windhole Corridor.
 Image Taken By: Steven Grevera*